 We have presented novel constraints on relative camera motion by exploiting the geometry of antipodal points which are found in large FOV cameras.
 These constraints are linear and decoupled in the translational and rotational components of motion, thus simplifying the problem and leading to improved motion and structure algorithms.
-Future work will explore further applications of these constraints - e.g. rotation recovery is not strictly required for odometry, so skipping it will lead to speedier estimation.
+Future work will explore further applications of these constraints-e.g., rotation recovery is not strictly required for odometry, so skipping it will lead to speedier estimation.

-Supplementary videos included: Translation estimates and ground truth are marked in the video 'Sequence A (static).mpg'corresponding to Figure 9(a).
-'Sequence B (moving objects).mpg' is the corresponding video for Figure 9(c).
+Supplemental videos, which can be found on the Computer Society Digital Library at http://doi. ieeecomputersociety.org/ 10.1109/TPAMI.2010.113, provide translation estimates and ground truth, marked in the video "Sequence A (static).mpg" corresponding to Fig. 9a.
+"Sequence B (moving objects).mpg" is the corresponding video for Fig. 9c.
 These show the view from the forward facing camera.
 Other camera views are included for the reader's reference.